MrOlm/covid19_population_genomics/README.md

 # Data and Results Summary

 This is where 3 bullet points of results will be (with links to their figure below) and links to the most key datatables that may be useful for others

+Note: This method requires access to the raw sequencing reads generated when sequencing covid19 genomes.
+Usually these reads are used to generate a viral genome, the genome is deposited into a public database, and the raw reads are never uploaded publicly. **If you are involved in covid-19 genome sequencing efforts, please consider uploading the raw reads as well so that analyses like this can continue.**

 # Interpatient variation